Troubleshooting Canceled Jobs in SAP BASIS

 - Action: Coordinate with DBAs to reorganize/rebuild indexes on

-tables, and update statistics. - Rationale: Improves query performance for
+TBTCOandTBTCPtables, and update statistics. - Rationale: Improves query performance for

-and other background processing.
+SM37and other background processing.

 - Action: Coordinate with DBAs to reorganize/rebuild indexes on